CheaterCodes/chasm-gradle-plugin-test/Readme.md

 ```
 However, by placing a transformer somewhere in the `org/quiltmc/chasm/transformers` resource directory,
 we can change the access flag.
-The given project should compile, even though we're accessing a private method.
+The given project should compile and run, even though we're accessing a private method.

 ```
 {